MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupConversationThreadPostInReplyToExtension.md

 Update an open extension (openTypeExtension object) with the properties in the request body: The data in an extension can be primitive types, or arrays of primitive types.
 See the table in the Permissions section for the list of resources that support open extensions.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroupConversationThreadPostInReplyToExtension](/powershell/module/Microsoft.Graph.Beta.Groups/Update-MgBetaGroupConversationThreadPostInReplyToExtension?view=graph-powershell-beta)

 ## SYNTAX